Global Humanities and Religions Faculty and Staff

 Director, Humanities Institute; Associate Professor, Global Humanities and ReligionsOffice: LA 156

 Spring 2018: Tues 1:00-2:00 pm, Thurs 1:00 - 3:00 pm, and by appointment

 Driector, Humanities Institute

-Selected courses taught: Introduction to the Humanities; Introduction to the Hebrew Bible / Old Testament; Introduction to New Testament Studies; Judaism; Theory and Method in the Study of Religion; Prophets and Prophecy; God, Gods and Goddesses; Origins of Judaism and Christianity; Religion and Violence
+Selected courses taught: Introduction to the Humanities; Introduction to the Bible; Origins of Judaism and Christianity; Theory and Method in the Study of Religion; Prophets and Prophecy; God, Gods and Goddesses in the Biblical World; Religion and Violence

 Courses Spring 2018:

 RLST 205 L: Introduction to the New Testament